Part 1: Neural Networks and Scientific Emulation

 2. Denormalize to physical units

-3. Compare to true test values
+3. Compare to true validation/calibration values

 4. RMSE = sqrt(mean((pred - true)**2)) for each output